 Step 5: Drip Wax (Optional).

 Place the apple on top of a paper or foam plate.
 Light a floating candle that has already been inserted into the apple, and carefully turn the apple at an angle so that the melted wax drips down the side of the apple.
 Rotate the apple after each drip so all sides of the apple get varied-length wax drips.

 Tip: Adding wax drips to the apple candles provides interesting contrast and texture to the apple skin but can be omitted for a cleaner, simpler look.

 For a taper apple candle, light the taper candle and hold it over the edge of the apple.
 Position the candle so the wax hits right at the curve of the top of the apple and drips down the side.
 Rotate the apple and repeat until all sides have drips or until the desired effect is achieved.

 Tip: Red apples used to make apple candles left at room temperature keep for about one week before they need to be disposed of.
 Green apple candles will keep longer at room temperature, up to 10 to 12 days.
 To prolong the life of an apple candle, consider placing it in a cool place at night, such as a fridge.
 To prevent the edge of the apple opening from drying out, which will cause the skin to curl after two to three days, seal the opening with melted wax.

 Apple candles can be used in a variety of ways, such as placed in a bowl or basket full of plain apples or directly on a tabletop.
 They also can be placed in a galvanized bucket full of water for floating lights on a porch or patio.

 To showcase the apple candles best as a table centerpiece or mantel display, place them on tall candleholders, varying their height and adding fresh flowers and foliage that accent their color and add texture.

-Or simply subscribe to our Newsletter at the bottom of the right side menu and be the first to know what we are up to!
+Or subscribe to our Newsletter below and be the first to know what we are up to!
 Stay tuned!